How to Run macOS Sonoma 14 in a Virtual Machine on Windows 10 or Windows 11 using VMware 17 (17.5) Pro

 When the installation starts, type your user account password to authorize the wizard and click the Install Software button.

-Click the Allow button next to the warning “System software from developer “VMware, Inc.” was blocked from loading”.
+Click the Allow button next to the “System software from developer VMware, Inc. was blocked from loading” warning.

-Check that your guest system is available in full-screen resolution on VMware and also that the graphics memory is 128 MB instead of 3 MB.
+Check that your guest system is available in full-screen resolution on VMware and that the graphics memory is 128 MB instead of 3 MB.

-When you try to transfer a file by dragging and dropping a file from the Windows 10 host machine to the macOS guest machine, you will get the vmware-tools-daemon error.
+When you try to transfer a file by dragging and dropping a file from the Windows 10 host machine to the macOS guest machine, you will get the VMware-tools-daemon error.
 Click Open System Preferences to resolve this error.

 How to Check Internet Connection